MicrosoftDocs/dynamics-365-fraud-protection/content/loss-prevention-data-upload.md

 You can upload your historical data from the **Loss prevention** tab of the **Data upload** page.

-Please follow these requirements:

-- The files follow the [required schemas](./view-loss-prevent-schemas.md).
+Please follow these requirements and the [required schemas](./view-loss-prevent-schemas.md).

 [!INCLUDE[data-upload-req](includes/data-upload-req.md)]

 **To upload and process data files:**